The WWU Advantage: Why Study Business Here?

 Internships and Real-World Experience

 Because an internship is an excellent way to strengthen a resume (and often leads to a full-time position), the School of Business requires all students to complete an internship.
 Not only do most interns get paid for their work, but they can also earn academic credit for their internship experience.
+The average evaluation score by internship supervisors is 4.7 / 5.0, which indicates that employers highly value the contributions of our students.
 Internships are offered in accounting, finance, general business, management, marketing and small business.
 Opportunities are available at a variety of organizations, ranging from Fortune 500 corporations to local small businesses, from church organizations and hospitals to federal and state governments.

 Special Business Accreditation